cubercool/OVS-open-source-vtubing-software-/README.md

 1. You can use this for vtubing/PNGtubing all you want
 2. Please don't take my/contributors  code and make it your software or sell it
 3. You can contribute to the software all you want, just make sure at the top of the code, add to the line where I have names, eg #by koko, green bean, larry and james
+4. Yes you can use AI but make sure it is not all AI :3
-4. Have fun using our code :D
+5. Have fun using our code :D

 ## How to contribute?:
 1. Copy and paste your edited code into a file, and submit a pull through request and I will go over it. and make the changes on the main file (you will be credited)